-Table 1c provides data on the revenus requis of HQT and important components.
-Data for the 2007-2015 period are drawn from HQT's response to question 1 in the Régie's third round of information requests.
+Table 1c shows provides data on the trend in revenus requis of HQT and important components.
+Data for the années 2007-2015 period are drawn from HQT's response to question 1 in the Régie's third round of information requests.
 We also include company forecasts from this source for the base de tarification and amortissements.
 Forecasts of depenses in these years were not provided.
-Data for years before 2006 are for annees historiques as detailed in HQT rate case compliance filings.
+Data for years before 2006 are for annees historiques from theiras detailed in HQT rate case compliance filings after rate cases, together with forecasts of.

 Over the 2008-2017 period, it can be seen that HQT's total revenus requis grew rather sluggishly, averaging 2.09% growth.
 Growth occasionally exceeded 6% but was on other occasions negative or close to zero.
 Growth in the base de tarification averaged 2.82%.
 Rapid growth in amortissements from 2008 to 2010 reflected change in amortization policy.
-Amortissements and dépenses were much more volatile than the base de tarification or the revenue requis total.
-There is no convincing evidence of a "stairstep" cost trajectory.
+Amortissements and dépenses were much more volatile than the base de tarification or the revenue requis for 2015 and 2016 from their current rate case.
+Over the full 2002-2014 period for which historical data are available the total revenu requi averaged 1.65% growth. total.
+There is someno convincing evidence of a "stairstep pattern in which years of high rate base growth are followed by years of slow growth. "cost trajectory.

 The capex plan of HQT is discussed in the current rate case.
-Capex can be seen to be fairly variable.
-Capex will be especially high in 2019 but much lower on average in the remaining years in which an ARM might apply.
+22 Plant additions Capex can be seen to be fairly variable.
+TheyCapex will be especially high in 2018 and 2019 but much lower on average in the remaining years in which indexingan ARM might apply.

-26 Operating Performance
+Operating Performance

 Public ownership of a utility typically does not encourage operating efficiency because senior managers do not answer to shareholders vigilant about bottom line financial results.
 Hydro-Québec's workers are unionized.
-Our analysis in Section 2 suggests that frequent rate

-30 cases for the T&D divisions have weakened their performance incentives.
+Our analysis in Section 2 suggests that frequent rate cases for the T&D divisions have weakened their performance incentives.
 On the other hand, Québec's government relies on HQ for revenue and HQ distributes a high proportion of its net income as dividends.
-During the 2013-2014 rate case, the government issued a decree in December 2012 requiring the Régie to be mindful of its need for revenue in setting rates for HQ.
+73 During the 2013-2014 rate case, the government for HQ.